zkkython/Awesome-ML-SYS-Tutorial/engineer/how-to-use-docker/readme_en.md

 ```
 Make sure to point with the path to the docker file you want to use.
 You can than use
 `ctrl + shift + p` and type `Devcontainers: Open Folder in Container` and select the folder where you created the subfolder `.devcontainer`.
-You will be able to use all the features of VSCode while not having to bother with environmental issues.
+You will be able to use all the features of VSCode while developing inside the container..

 For more details see [here](https://code.visualstudio.com/docs/devcontainers/containers).